-Credit Value: 3 Leadership: Yes IT skills: Yes Global view: Yes A2L: Yes Ethics: Yes Numeracy: No Written skills: Yes Participation: Yes Innovation: Yes Group work: Yes Oral skills: Yes Evidence-based: Yes Experiential: Yes Final Exam: Yes Guest speaker(s): No
+Credit Value: A2L: Leadership: Ethics: IT skills: Numeracy: Global view: Written skills: Participation: Evidence-based: Innovation: Experiential: Group work: Final Exam: Oral skills: Guest speaker(s):

 COURSE DESCRIPTION

 This course is designed to introduce the basic concepts of database and data warehouse.
 Data modeling and database access through SQL are emphasized.
 Current trends in data warehouse and data mining will be discussed.
 Students will learn how to design database through three assignments and gain first-hand experience through developing a database for real-world e-commerce application in a term project.
 Basic knowledge of information systems and computer programming is required for taking this course.